BraJavSa/PX4_Offboard_control/README.md

 kayak_init.py is a python code that creates a topic for velocity commands (only use this for UAVs) drone_init.py is a python code that creates a topic for position commands (only use this for UAVs) manual_control.py is a python code that creates a topic for manual commands

+### NOTE 5

+the launch run a camera ROS topic named "boat/camera/image_raw" and a laser ROS topic named "laser/scan", you can delete this on the sdf. for the Laser topic need  replace the lidar folder of the "models" folder.